 Student organizations will expand your college experience, helping you build a personal network with Purdue FNR peers, industry professionals and alumni.
 Participating in a student organization will provide you with opportunities to receive valuable insight on job prospects, industry news, internships and unique experiences.

 Listed below are student organization officers, meeting times, office hours and links to club websites.
 For more information, feel free to contact a club officer or faculty advisor.
 View

 Student Opportunities for information on study abroad, honors and leadership opportunities.

-To purchase FNR merchandise contact Student Council officers.
-Water bottles, shirts, cutting boards, portfolios and sweat shirts are just a few of the items available.
+To purchase FNR merchandise, contact Student Council officers.
+Water bottles, shirts, cutting boards, portfolios, sweatshirts and more items are available to order.

 The Student Council is comprised of the cabinet, the president of each departmental club, a representative elected from each departmental club, overall sophomore representative, and an overall freshmen representative.
 If you would like to purchase FNR Merchandise contact the Student Council Officers.

 Undergraduate Student Council Officers

 The Council’s purpose is to promote coordination and cooperation among students, student organizations and faculty in the Department of Forestry & Natural Resources.
 It is composed of president, vice president, secretary, treasurer, and representatives from each departmental student organization and the freshman and sophomore classes.

 Meetings Times: 6:00pm, Every other Monday, PFEN 120